-Our DKA Campaign
+Our Warning Signs Awareness Campaign

 Knowing the warning signs of Type 1 diabetes saves lives.
 Type 1 diabetes can strike anyone at any age.
 At diagnosis of Type 1, approximately 42% of patients are in DKA (diabetic ketoacidosis) in the United States.
 DKA is a life-threatening condition that can occur from a delayed diagnosis of Type 1 diabetes.
 This is a solvable problem and an issue where awareness can make a meaningful difference.

-Download the posters below
+Download the posters

-Share the new graphic
+Share the graphic

 Learn More About DKA►